Pictured above, Railinc employees team up to play volleyball at the local park during lunch.

 “Yoga and strength classes give us the confidence that we can continue moving forward with our personal health journeys with passion and enthusiasm.” —Hermant Koneru, senior software developer

 Health, Wellness a Cornerstone of Railinc Culture

-Employees also have access to an on-site gym and yoga, and they can get active on the nearby greenways and at a city park less than a mile from the office.
-Railinc also sponsors an annual company 5K race and walk, a fall event with games and prizes, and recently began providing free fruit in the office's main kitchen.
+Employees also have access to an on-site gym, bootcamp classes and yoga.
+Employees can easily hop on the nearby greenways or stop by the local city park less than a mile away.
+Railinc also sponsors an annual company 5K race and walk, a fall event with games and prizes, and provides free fruit in the office's main kitchen.

 Tracy Brewer, a senior product support specialist, has worked with the nutritionist since Railinc introduced the benefit in 2013.
 The regular meetings have given Brewer the support she needs to make positive lifestyle changes, including mapping out a food plan, staying active, and keeping healthy snacks at her desk and at home.